Industries

 Cyber breaches and cryptocurrency scams dominated headlines in 2025 as fraudsters leveraged cutting-edge technology to steal billions.
 Yet, amid these high-tech schemes, some old-school fraud tactics resurfaced.
 Discover Fraud Magazine’s roundup of the year’s most notorious cases, as selected by the ACFE Advisory Council.

-Written By: Anna Brahce, Crystal Zuzek, Jennifer Liebman, CFE
+Written By: Anna Brahce, CFE, Crystal Zuzek, Jennifer Liebman, CFE

 • Cryptocurrency and Digital Assets